Douglas Haig, 1st Earl Haig: Cambrai

 Plans for a III Corps attack at Cambrai had been proposed as far back as May.
-Haig had informed the War Office (5 June) that "events have proved the utility of Tanks" and had initially (18 July) approved preparations as a deception measure from Passchendaele and approved the operation more formally (13 October) as the First Battle of Passchendaele was being fought.
-The plan was to trap German troops between the River Sensee and Canal du Nord, with the cavalry to seize the St Quentin Canal crossings, then exploit north-east.
+Haig had informed the War Office (5 June) that "events have proved the utility of Tanks".
+The plan was to trap German troops between the River Sensée and Canal du Nord, with the cavalry to seize the Saint-Quentin Canal crossings, then exploit north-east.
 The first day objective was the high ground around Bourlon Wood and Haig was to review progress after 48 hours.

-The Third Army attacked at Cambrai (6.20 am on 20 November) with six infantry and five cavalry divisions, 1,000 guns (using a surprise predicted barrage rather than a preliminary bombardment) and nine tank battalions of 496 tanks (325 combat, 98 support) on unbroken ground, an area held by two German divisions.
-On the first day the British penetrated 5 mi on a 6 mi front with only 4,000 casualties, limited on the first day by blown bridges and the shortness of the November day.
-The 51st (Highland) Division was held up at Flesquieres village, which fell the following day.
-Haig's intelligence chief Brigadier-General Charteris, told him that the Germans would not be able to reinforce for 48 hours and James Marshall-Cornwall, then a junior intelligence officer, later an admiring biographer of Haig, alleged that Charteris refused to have reported fresh German divisions shown on the situation map as he did not want to weaken Haig's resolution.
+The Third Army attacked at Cambrai early on 20 November with 1,000 guns (using a surprise predicted barrage rather than a preliminary bombardment) and nine tank battalions.
+On the first day the British penetrated 5 mi on a 6 mi front with only 4,000 casualties, limited by blown bridges and the shortness of the November day.
+The 51st (Highland) Division was held up at Flesquières village, which fell the following day.
+Haig's intelligence chief Brigadier-General John Charteris told him that the Germans would not be able to reinforce for 48 hours and James Marshall-Cornwall, then a junior intelligence officer, later an admiring biographer of Haig, alleged that Charteris refused to have reported fresh German divisions shown on the situation map as he did not want to weaken Haig's resolution.